 Pattaya United (2008)

-The club was originally formed as Coke-Bangpra Chonburi FC in 1989.
-The name came from their sponsors and the Bang Phra district in the town of Sri Racha in Chonburi province where they were located.
+The club started life as Coke-Bangpra Chonburi FC, with the name derived from their sponsors and the Bang Phra district in the town of Sri Racha in Chonburi province, where they were located.

+The move attracted some exiled Europeans as home crowds increased.
 Grand plans were unveiled to move to a state-of-the-art 20,000-capacity stadium midway through 2010, which also included other sporting facilities.
-However, money ran out after construction began, so the club remained at Nongprue.
+However, money ran out after construction began, so the club remained at Nong Prue.

-After a couple of decent seasons, United struggled in 2012 before being relegated at the end of the 2013 season, as leading scorer Rod Dyachenco could only muster seven goals.
-At the end of the campaign, Red Bull announced that they would be looking to buy the club and invest heavily in it after the previous owners put it up for sale.
+Struggle followed a couple of decent seasons before United were relegated at the end of the 2013 season, as leading scorer Rod Dyachenco could only muster seven goals.
+At the end of the campaign, Red Bull announced that it would be looking to buy the club and invest heavily in it after the previous owners put it up for sale.

-The 2014 season in the second tier proved to be a disappointment as United finished in fourteenth place.
-This led to drastic action as the club was sold to Enigma Sport Ventures (ESV), the sporting arm of the Enigma Global.
-The company immediately looked to improve fortunes with the appointment of Brit, Sean Luke Sainsbury as head coach.
+A disappointing season in the second tier led to drastic action as the club was sold to Enigma Sport Ventures (ESV), the sporting arm of Enigma Global.
+The company immediately sought to improve its fortunes by appointing Brit Sean Sainsbury as head coach.

 My visit